 Supporting Documents may also be required - the embassy will contact you if they require these.

-The visa costs approx US$60 payable on the border with the exception of USA, Germany, South Africa, Kenya, Great Britain, Sweden, Singapore, nationals where the visa is free of charge.
+The visa costs USD60 payable on the border, with the exception of USA, Germany, South Africa, Kenya, UK, Sweden and Singapore nationals, for whom the visa is free of charge.

 Note: Rwanda is constantly updating its visa information; therefore we recommended that you check the website carefully for the latest up to date information www.migration.gov.rw